thodoris10/DNSC6301---Project/README.md

 #### Correlation Heatmap
 ![Correlation Heatmap](download.png)

-* The outcome is negatively corelated with the race.
-People in certain race group are not getting positve outcome than other people.
+* The figure above shows a slight negative correlation with the variable "race".
+In other words, members of certain race groups might be treated differently than others based on their race.

 #### Iteration Plot
 ![Iteration Plot](https://user-images.githubusercontent.com/111533925/186820882-6f0565ba-81b7-4d6d-a9de-94a69738e444.png)